Not-Dhanraj/electrical_rebase/README.md

 - The UI is designed with Material Design principles in mind, making use of themes, responsive layouts and smooth animations.

 ## Getting Started
- To get started with the Electrical Project, follow these steps:

 ### Prerequisites